DisnakeDev/disnake/docs/api/events.rst

 Entitlements
 ~~~~~~~~~~~~

-This section documents events related to entitlements, which are related to application subscriptions.
+This section documents events related to entitlements, which are used for application subscriptions.

 .. function:: on_entitlement_create(entitlement)

+    Called when an entitlement is created.

-    Called when a user subscribes to an SKU, creating a new :class:`Entitlement`.
+    This is usually caused by a user subscribing to an SKU,
+    or when a new test entitlement is created (see :meth:`Client.create_entitlement`).

     .. versionadded:: 2.10